IIUSA/intents-editor-app/README.md

 https://www.embarcadero.com/products/delphi/starter/free-download

-Note that it only runs under Windows.
+Note that RAD Studio only runs on Windows.
 It will not run under Wine on Linux.
 It is free to use for non-commercial purposes or commercial up to $5000 revenue.

 If you wish to contribute to the project, fork the repo, make your changes and submit them as a pull request for consideration.
 This is a fairly simple app, so it should be